 - All arrangements for the child’s care and accommodation in the UK must comply with relevant UK legislation and regulations.

-The Tier 2 migrant must evidence that appropriate accommodation and care is in place and can be provided to the dependent child.
+The Tier 2 migrant must evidence that appropriate accommodation and care is in place and can be provided to the dependant child.

 Our specialist Immigration lawyers drafted strong representations to support our client’s application and why she should still be granted with leave to remain.

 After obtaining detailed instructions from our client and obtaining evidence of sole responsibility, and reasons why the application cannot be submitted from abroad, we prepared our client’s application and advised our client on the next steps if it were to be refused.

 As a result of our hard work, the child was granted leave to remain and the mother was able to continue with her work in the UK without any further disruption.

 If you are a dependent family member of a PBS migrant or a PBS migrant seeking to bring your family, it is highly advisable that you speak to the best immigration lawyers, prior to making any arrangements in respect of relocation.

 Contact our immigration team to find out how we can help you with your UK immigration matter.